Part One of a Six-Part Series

 This article marks the beginning of a Building our Future six-part series exploring the transformative journey of Saint Michael over the years.
 Through our campus, our community, and the very heart of our parish, we’re embracing a cultural shift that’s shaping a new chapter in our story.
 In the next five issues of The Archangel, we’ll continue sharing how the bold vision of our parish is coming to life—one story at a time.

 This is the first article in a six-part series.
 The second article is published in the Fall 2025 issue of The Archangel.
 The third article is published in the Winter 2025-26 issue of The Archangel.
+The fourth article is published in the 2026 Spring Archangel.

 **This article was written by Meredith Turner, Director of Communications, and was featured in the 2025 Summer Archangel.